Andrew Hamilton (CU Boulder, Astrophysical & Planetary Sciences)

-Sebastian Bozlee (CU Boulder) On the ranks of recurrence matrices
+Sebastian Bozlee (CU Boulder)

 Suppose you fill in a matrix with the Fibonacci numbers, left-to-right, top-to-bottom.
 What will its rank be?
 The answer is surprisingly simple.
 We will then explore how much this answer extends when the matrix is filled in with other sorts of sequences defined by linear recurrences.